pensjonatus/flash-fiction/blog/elephant-parade.md

 ---
-title: 'Elephant Parade'
+title: Elephant Parade
 date: '2013-11-06'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 We were sitting at a diner, eating burgers.
 I had decided that would be the best